 Seed missing index

 The missing index shows that the seed metering unit is incapable of dropping even a single seed within the intended seed spacing range.
 It was determined on the 4 m belt by counting the number of missing seeds along the length of the belt to the actual seeds on the belt that could be dropped.
-Missing rate was determined by the following equation (Katchman and Smith 1995).
+The missing rate was determined by the following equation (Katchman and Smith 1995).

 Missing index, % = n1N ×100